 But despite the hype around machine learning (ML) and AI, the technologies are still very young.
-This means that while everyone agrees they are invaluable tools, most people don’t fully understand all the terms and concepts related to ML and AI.
+While everyone agrees they are invaluable tools, most people don’t fully understand all the terms and concepts related to ML and AI.
 This is especially true when looking at specialized use cases like AI moderation.

 As such, we figured we would shed a bit of light on some of the important concepts to know and understand when it comes to machine learning when applied to moderating content.

-Automation rate is the percentage of your total incoming ad volume that can be automated.
-It’s closely related to your accuracy levels (the lower accuracy you demand, the higher automation rate you can have).
-If out of 100 documents the AI feels it can take a decision on 99, then you have an automation rate of 99%.
+The automation rate is the percentage of your total incoming ad volume that can be automated.
+It’s closely related to your accuracy levels (the lower accuracy you demand, the higher the automation rate you can have).
+If out of 100 documents, the AI feels it can take a decision on 99, then you have an automation rate of 99%.
 The remaining 1 document will be sent to manual moderation.

-We use the confidence markers as a way to find the optimal balance between accuracy level and automation rate.
-Let’s say the AI has to take a decision between rejecting or approving a piece of content.
+We use confidence markers to find the optimal balance between accuracy level and automation rate.
+Let’s say the AI has to decide between rejecting or approving a piece of content.
 Both options will be assigned a probability score between 0 and 1.
-If the scores are far apart the confidence will be high, but if the scores are very close we define the confidence as low.
-For example, a piece of content with 0.15 probability to reject and 0.85 to approve, would have high confidence because the numbers are far apart, but if both scores were 0.5 the confidence would be low since the scores are tied.
+If the scores are far apart, the confidence will be high, but if the scores are very close, we define confidence as low.
+For example, a piece of content with a 0.15 probability to reject and 0.85 to approve would have high confidence because the numbers are far apart, but if both scores were 0.5, the confidence would be low since the scores are tied.
 The same would be the case for 0.45 reject and 0.55 approve.
-With scores this close it is hard to say with confidence that one option is the correct one.
+With scores this close, it is hard to say that one option is the correct one confidently.

-In order for the AI to understand what content can be automated you have to define a confidence threshold.
+For the AI to understand what content can be automated, you have to define a confidence threshold.
 Any result with a confidence value smaller than the threshold is considered uncertain and sent for manual review.
 For each model we create, we will define a unique threshold.

-While machine learning as the word implies, will learn on its own, talented engineers/data scientists need to build the model that it operates from.
-For each problem you want the AI to solve, you need to build a unique machine learning model.
-For example: If you want to look for scams you need one model, but if you want to look for swearing as well and you want to know the specific reason something was rejected (scam or swearing) you will need to build a separate model for both scams and swearing.
+While machine learning, as the word implies, will learn independently, talented engineers/data scientists need to build the model from which it operates.
+You need to build a unique machine-learning model for each problem you want the AI to solve.
+For example: If you want to look for scams, you need one model, but if you want to look for swearing as well and you want to know the specific reason something was rejected (scam or swearing), you will need to build a separate model for both scams and swearing.

 Part of building a model is training it using big data sets from which it learns patterns.
 There are different ways of approaching this, but here we will cover generic and tailored models.